japhethkimeu/japhethkimeu.github.io/projects/project-4.md

 layout: project
 type: project
 image: images/annual_tempKE.png
-title: Observed and projected climate data analysis in R: What are the expected changes in climatic conditions?
+title: Observed and projected climate data analysis in R: What are the expected changes in climatic conditions
 permalink: projects/climate_analysis

 # All dates must be YYYY-MM-DD format!